No-local-broadcasting theorem for non-signalling behaviours and assemblages: No-local-broadcasting of behaviours

-\end{restatable} The proof of this proposition is more elaborate and the details are given in \textbf{Appendix \ref{sec:appendix-proof-prop:EntropyDilatation}}.
-To summarize, we adapt the well-known \textit{chain rule} of probability distributions for the box case.
+\end{restatable} The proof of this proposition is more elaborate, and the details are given in \textbf{Appendix \ref{sec:appendix-proof-prop:EntropyDilatation}}.
+To summarise, we adapt the well-known \textit{chain rule} of probability distributions for the case of behaviours \cite{kullback_information_1997,cover1999elements}.
 The chain rule is an identity between the KL-divergence of a joint probability distribution and the KL-divergence of one of the marginals of this distribution plus the mean of the KL-divergence of the conditional distributions (see eq.~\eqref{eq:ChainRuleBox}).
-From this identity, we could recover the relative entropy of the marginal distribution as the first term of the Chain Rules of the expression.
-On the other hand, it was possible to prove if $P'(a,b|x,y)$ is nonlocal, then the second term is strictly positive.
-Concluding therefore that $E_{\mathrm{LR}}(P(\bm{a},\bm{b}|\bm{x},\bm{y})) > E_{\mathrm{LR}}(P'(a,b|x,y))$.
+From this identity, we can recover the relative entropy of the marginal distribution as the first term of the identity.
+Furthermore, it was possible to prove that if $\PP$ is nonlocal, then the second term is strictly positive.
+Concluding therefore that $E_{\mathrm{LR}}(\PP') > E_{\mathrm{LR}}(\PP)$.

-We can now establish one of the main results of this work. \begin{thm}[No-broadcasting for boxes] It is impossible to broadcast nonlocal boxes using LR$_{ns}$-LOSR transformations. \end{thm} \begin{proof} Let's suppose, by contradiction, that there is a $\mathrm{LR_{ns}}$-LOSR transformation $\mathcal{M}$ that broadcasts a nonlocal box $P'(a,b|x,y)$.
+We can now establish one of the main results of this work. \begin{restatable}{thm}{ThrNoBroadcastingBehaviours}[No-local-broadcasting of behaviours] It is impossible to locally broadcast any known bipartite nonlocal non-signalling behaviour using LR$_{ns}$-LOSR transformations. \end{restatable}

+\begin{proof} Let us suppose, by contradiction, that there is a $\mathrm{LR_{ns}}$-LOSR transformation $\mathcal{M}$ that broadcasts a known nonlocal non-signalling behaviour $\PP$.
 Then, by \textbf{Proposition \ref{prop:EntropyContractivity}}, we have: